-Hello, I am trying to get some advice about the most effective type of exercising my husband can do, to aid with his weight loss.
-My husband was diagnosed with Type 2 diabetes, a few months ago and has been advised that he needs to lose weight.
+Hello, I am trying to get some advice about the most effective type of exercising my husband can do to aid with his weight loss.
+He was diagnosed with Type 2 diabetes, a few months ago and has been advised that he needs to lose weight.
 So far my husband has made excellent progress and lost 25-30 lbs, however he still needs to lose about 25-30 lbs to get down to his `ideal` weight.
-Despite the doctor and everyone else being impressed with my husbands weight loss thus far, he remains unhappy and believes he should be losing more weight.
+Despite the doctor and everyone else being impressed thus far, he remains unhappy and believes he should be losing more weight.
 I would like to help him get into a proper exercise regime to help with the weight loss.
 My husband enjoys working out, but I was hoping that someone could advise us or direct us to information on the most effective weight loss program and how often he should be doing the program.
 Any suggestions would be gratefully appreciated.

 Carolyn Nickol, RD, MEd

 Fitness Center at CARE\Crawley